The Gospel in Romans: Key Bible Verses & Commentary

 • Romans 4:4-5: “Now to him that worketh is the reward not reckoned of grace, but of debt.
 But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.”

 Romans 4:4-5 contrasts two types of people: those who work and receive wages as a due, and those who do not work but believe in God who justifies the ungodly.
-It emphasizes that faith, rather than works, is credited as righteousness.
+It once again emphasizes that faith, rather than works, is credited as righteousness.

 • Romans 5:1: “Therefore being justified by faith, we have peace with God through our Lord Jesus Christ.”